mpaperno/MSFSTouchPortalPlugin/README.md

 ## Overview

 This plugin provided a two way interface between [Touch Portal](https://www.touch-portal.com/) software and Flight Simulators which use SimConnect, such as Microsoft Flight Simulator 2020 (MSFS) and FS-X.

-A good starting point for pages would be to look at those created by Denham at [FltSim-msfs2020-Control](https://github.com/HiDTH/FltSim-msfs2020-Control).
-Another source to check out is FordMustang0288's repo: [MSFSTouchPortalPages](https://github.com/FordMustang0288/MSFSTouchPortalPages).
-A (slightly dated) installation and usage guide is available at _Simvol_ [How to use Touch Portal [with MSFS]](https://www.simvol.org/en/articles/tutorials/use-touch-portal).

-This project is a continuation of the original [MSFSTuchPortalPlugin by Tim Lewis](https://github.com/tlewis17/MSFSTouchPortalPlugin).
+This project is a continuation of the original [MSFSTouchPortalPlugin by Tim Lewis](https://github.com/tlewis17/MSFSTouchPortalPlugin).

 ## Features